Committee List

 This workgroup is responsible for actively recruiting young professionals to become engaged with FRPA.
 The group works as an advisory group to assist the Association on developing creative ideas to attract and retain our younger professionals.
 This could include developing ideas for networking events, generating conference educational sessions geared at reaching the younger professional, and serving as a sounding board for new concepts to reach this all important audience.

 Time commitment: Meetings via conference call.
-Estimate three calls each lasting one hour, and follow up assignments.
+Estimate four calls each lasting one hour, and follow up assignments.